-Grafton Line: A Walk Through Dublin’s Shops & Parks
+Grafton Street: A Walk Through Dublin’s Shops & Parks

 This route follows Grafton Street as we see Dublin's top shopping district, Molly Malone's statue, watch Dubliners in parks, catch some culture and preview some nightlife.